Guide to Applying to Law School

 What are law schools looking for?
 First of all, they are looking for strong LSATs and GPAs, although if you are willing to consider a wide range of schools, having less-than-stellar numbers should not preclude you from becoming a lawyer.
 Law schools express no preference for particular majors, but they do want to see that you've challenged yourself with a rigorous, well-rounded course of study.
 They are interested in people who have interesting non-academic pursuits and who have involved themselves in making a contribution in some aspect of community life.
 They are interested in applicants who have some realistic notion of a career in law, either through internships or employment or in-depth conversations with lawyers.

-Most Swatties apply to law school after graduation, so as to give themselves some time in the work world. ( In 2011, 49 of our 51 applicants were alums. ) This approach would allow you to get a more direct and real sense of possible career directions, with the added benefit of strengthening your application through additional experiences and giving you a break between two very intense academic experiences.
-In 2011, more than two-thirds of incoming students at U.S. law schools had taken at least a year after college to work or earn graduate degrees.
-At Northwestern, for example, more than 90% of their recent matriculants have at least one year of full-time work experience; at Columbia, 15% have earned graduate degrees.
+Most Swatties apply to law school after graduation, so as to give themselves some time in the work world. ( In 2012, 43 of our 50 applicants were alums. ) This approach would allow you to get a more direct and real sense of possible career directions, with the added benefit of strengthening your application through additional experiences and giving you a break between two very intense academic experiences.
+In 2012, two-thirds of incoming students at U.S. law schools had taken at least a year after college to work or earn graduate degrees.
+At Northwestern, for example, more than 90% of their recent matriculants have at least one year of full-time work experience; at Columbia, 62% did not come directly from college.
 Gigi will provide the same advising and help to alums as to seniors.

 Law School Credential Assembly Service (LSAC)